Comparing Annapurna Circuit Trek vs Everest Base Camp Trek and making a decision about which one is better is certainly a challenging task.

 Acclimatization Places: Annapurna Circuit trek Vs Everest Base Camp trek

-The secret to acclimatize well is to walk at a slow pace, good itinerary, rest, eat good food, sleep well, and drink plenty of fluid.
+The secret to acclimatize well is to walk at a slow pace, follow a good itinerary, rest sufficiently, eat good food, sleep well and drink plenty of fluid.

 Acclimatization places for Annapurna Circuit Trek